bharathgs/Awesome-pytorch-list/README.md

 278. [Face_Attention_Network](https://github.com/rainofmine/Face_Attention_Network): Pytorch implementation of face attention network as described in Face Attention Network: An Effective Face Detector for the Occluded Faces.
 279. [waveglow](https://github.com/NVIDIA/waveglow): A Flow-based Generative Network for Speech Synthesis.
 280. [deepfloat](https://github.com/facebookresearch/deepfloat): This repository contains the SystemVerilog RTL, C++, HLS (Intel FPGA OpenCL to wrap RTL code) and Python needed to reproduce the numerical results in "Rethinking floating point for deep learning"
+281. [EPSR](https://github.com/subeeshvasu/2018_subeesh_epsr_eccvw): Pytorch implementation of [Analyzing Perception-Distortion Tradeoff using Enhanced Perceptual Super-resolution Network](https://arxiv.org/pdf/1811.00344.pdf).
+This work has won the first place in PIRM2018-SR competition (region 1) held as part of the ECCV 2018.

 ## Pytorch elsewhere